g-karthik/CS3511_AlgorithmHonors/README.md

 solutions to these homeworks, in order to make this repository an effective teaching resource.
 If you'd like to know the solutions to any of the problems, please contact me.

+## Organization of Topics
+Homework 1: Time-complexity, Master Theorem, Proof techniques, basic modular arithmetic

+Homework 2: Sorting, divide-and-conquer on one or more arrays

+Homework 3: Divide-and-conquer on finite and infinite sequences and graphs

+Homework 4: Depth and breadth-first search for shortest paths, paths with constraints, connected components

+Homework 5: Strong connectivity, search with memoization on graphs, Bellman-Ford

+Homework 6: Minimum spanning tree, greedy and dynamic programming